Step 4: Download the most updated Videophone Directory (as of 3/15/2021)

 Delaware has the first nationally known statewide-unified system of 104 sites, which has networked the judiciary, law enforcement agencies, Attorney General’s Office, the Public Defender’s Office, prisons, jails, juvenile detention centers, and the Board of Pardon.
 The Delaware Videophone network will continue its 20-year record of success by continuing the migration to a totally IP network, which will provide improved sound/acoustic quality, picture quality, bandwidth, and most importantly increased savings.

-For more information on the Videophone Network in Delaware, Videophone Revenue and Cost Avoidance, please contact: Bridget Poulle
+For more information on the Videophone Network in Delaware, Videophone Revenue and Cost Avoidance, contact: Bridget Poulle

-To report a problem, please contact: Delaware Videophone
+To report a problem, contact: Delaware Videophone